mlswg/mls-protocol/draft-ietf-mls-protocol.md

 curves P-256 or P-521, the public key is the output of the uncompressed Elliptic-Curve-Point-to-Octet-String conversion according to {{SECG}}.

+The signatures used throughout this document are encoded as specified in
+{{!RFC8446}}.
+In particular, ECDSA signatures are DER-encoded and EdDSA signatures are defined as the concatenation of `r` and `s` as specified in {{?RFC8032}}.

 Note that each new credential that has not already been validated by the application MUST be validated against the Authentication Service.